 - Lunch: Tangy Tuna Salad in Collard Wrap (23 grams total carbs)

 - Dinner: Creamy Tequila Lime Chicken, Pepper and "Fettucine" Skillet (13 grams total carbs)

-- Snacks: Guacamole (made with half an avocado) with one cup of sliced radishes (10 grams total carbs)
+- Snacks: Guacamole (made with 1/2 avocado) with 1 cup of sliced radishes (10 grams total carbs)